prateeknischal/ghostssh/README.md

 **Note** - Edit the commands in the `ghostssh.c` file to what even you need.
 This binary will get the average cpu load and memory usage for a machine

 There are 2 modes for this to build:
-1. With `-DGHOSTSSH_STATIC` GCC flag for which you will need to run `configure.py`.
-This will ask you for the username and password for the remote machine(s) and then build the binary with that information.
+1. With `GHOSTSSH_USERNAME` and `GHOSTSSH_PASSWORD` flags in GCC.
+This will ask you for the password for the remote machine(s) and then build the binary with that information.

   ```
-  $ sudo make static
+  $ sudo make static GHOSTSSH_USERNAME=<username>
   ```

-  **Note** - The binary will contain the username and password in plain text, so be sure to have the permissions of the new binary to be `--x------`, which is only owner has the permission to execute it and no one can read the binary. (this step is included in the Makefile)
+  **Note** - The binary will contain the username and password in plain text, so be sure to have the permissions of the new binary to be `--x------`, which is only owner has the permission to execute it and no one can read the binary. (this step is included in the Makefile for target `static`)

 2. Without any extra flag.
 This mode will build the binary in such a way that it will ask for the password once during startup and have it in memory and use it to authenticate with all machines.
 ```